Nakhl Gardani

-Nakhl Gardani (نخل گردانی, [næxl ɡærdɑːniː]) or Nakhl Bardari is a Shia religious ritual carried out on the day of Ashura for commemorating the death of Husayn ibn Ali, the grandson of the Prophet Moḥammad and third Shia Imam.
+Nakhl Gardani (نخل گردانی, [næxl ɡærdɑːniː]) or Nakhl Bardari is a Shia religious ritual carried out on the day of Ashura for commemorating the death of Husayn ibn Ali, the grandson of the Islamic prophet Moḥammad and third Shia Imam.
 Nakhl is a wooden structure used as a symbolic representation of the Imam's coffin and Nakhl Gardani is the act of carrying the Nakhl from one place to another, resembling an Imam's funeral.

 The ritual is carried out in many cities of Iran among them Yazd, Taft, Kashan and Shahroud.

 Nakhl

 Nakhl (date palm) is a woody structure similar to a cypress tree in shape, symbolizing Husayn ibn Ali's coffin.
 Dehkhoda defines Nakhl as "a big, tall bier (coffin) to which are attached daggers, swords, luxurious fabrics, and mirrors."
 Nakhls are constructed in various sizes, from a simple ones carried by two persons, to huge structures "supported by hundreds of men".
 According to Parviz Tanavoli, an Iranian sculptor, Nakhl is a freestanding sculpture.

 The structure is called Nakhl since it is widely believed that Husayn ibn Ali's body was moved to the shade of a palm tree, after his death, or because his body was carried using a coffin made of branches of palm tree, "the only material available in Karbala" at that time.